 Instead of this, we have simplified the process by introducing test links.
 Now, one assessment can have multiple test links which help in identifying the source of the candidates.

 So now for the Aptitude test, you can create various test links like - Java Developer - MIT College, Java Developer - Employee Referral, Java Developer - Staffing Agency and so on.
-This will help you slice and dice the data and identify which source is providing top quality candidates.
+This will help you slice and dice the data and identify which source is providing top-quality candidates.
 To know more read How to create test links and invite candidates

-For any assistance, email to email@example.com
+For any assistance, write to us at email@example.com